-They (the FAO) want us to really understand the importance of healthy soil, so here is some dirt from them:
+The Food and Agricultural Organization of the United Nations (FAO) wants us to understand the importance of healthy soil, so here's some 'dirt' from them:

 “HEALTHY SOILS…. are the foundation for food, fuel, fibre and medicine”.

-Did you know there are more organisms in a teaspoon of soil than there are people on earth?
+There are more organisms in a teaspoon of soil than there are people on earth.

-Healthy soil holds more water and because it does, it loses less water to runoff and evaporation both of which lead to erosion.
+Healthy soil holds more water and therefore, loses less water to runoff and evaporation; both of which lead to erosion.

-We can’t always see healthy soil because it is hidden from plain sight - it is covered up.
+Healthy soil is hidden from plain sight because it is covered up.

-So how do we get healthy soil? by covering it up- what a secret this turned out to be.
+So how do we get healthy soil?
+By covering it up.

 Covered crops keep roots alive and create a universe of microbes, mycorrhizae, fungi, and bacteria which are all necessary for pest and disease resistance and allow the soil soak up and hold water, while making sure all essential nutrients get to the plant roots.